Debt Camel

 This includes PayPal if you often select that for your payment method.

-Of course, you can just type in your card details.
+Of course, you can just type in your card details when you do want to buy.
 But the aim is to stop you buying something with just a couple of taps.
-Make it just that bit harder and you may find yourself saying No, or Not today more often.
+Make it just that bit harder and you may find yourself saying No, or I’ll think again in a week and see if I still want it more often.

 3. Unsubscribe from marketing emails